- How Many Megapixels Do The Best Astrophotography Cameras Have?

 When you are trying to differentiate cameras, one of the first specifications to look at is the megapixel count (MP).

 The higher this, the more expensive the camera, and the better most people assume the camera is.
+But how many megapixels is good for a camera really?

-However, in astrophotography, higher megapixels are not always better and can actually result in degrading image quality.
+In astrophotography, higher megapixels are not always better and can actually result in degrading image quality.
 And we can back this up with data:

 How Many Megapixels Do The Best Astrophotography Cameras Have?